amandulaz/miter/README.md

 Changing coded aesthetics and implementation is welcomed - tho we discourage you from altering Miter authoring format.
 Corruption of the standardized format will deny your data from public visibility and sharing.

 **Updates**
 Updates are frequent --> notification(s) are isolated to GitHub and http://vijemiller.com

+**Disclaimer**
+Ayh am not a *professional* programmer.
+WYSIWYG.. which is why contributions are welcomed.